 Blockchain, the cryptocurrency underlying technology, is starting to change the way we do business, and will soon change the way we manage projects.
-Will first project management Blockchain applications be aimed to pay subcontractors with digital money, or will other uses come first?
+Will first project management Blockchain applications be aimed to pay subcontractors with digital money, or other uses will come first?
 Chances are Project Management Information System (PMIS) tools start with Blockchain by using features known as smart contracts.
 Smart contracts extend transaction logic with programmed logic, including data storage.

-IMHO we can expect three main use cases of smart contracts in project management.
+We can expect three main use cases of smart contracts in project management.
 PMIS tools may use Blockchain smart contracts to:

 - automate transactions related to subcontractors’ terms and conditions, for instance: invoices and payments when deliverables are accepted or milestones are met.

 - register some project work performance data, for instance: project or phase authorization/closure, team members assignments, time and expense sheets approvals, activity and tasks progress or completion records, change management events, rebaselining, project procurement decisions, etc.

 The last topic is more likely in the short term for several reasons:

 - PMIS tools can start using the available software APIs transparently to end users –users don’t need to know about the Blockchain underlying technology.

 - Project based organizations are using more and more agile methods to provide agile project status reporting avoiding the bureaucracy of document elaborations or management by meetings.
 Internet online real time reporting is the preferred way.